-Phase I – The Learning Phase (6 Weeks Minimum)
+Phase 1 – The Learning Phase (6 Weeks Minimum)

 Phase II – Change (9 Weeks Minimum)

-The Change Phase represents the resident's opportunity to overcome life controlling issues that have developed in their life.
-They will also be working to establish themselves in the community.
-Their outreach will include church fellowship, 12 step meeting attendance, community service and part-time work.
+The Change Phase represents the resident's opportunity to overcome life-controlling sin issues that have developed in their life.

 Phase III – Preparation (11 Weeks Minimum)

-The purpose of the Preparation Phase is to Pray, Plan and Prepare for our resident's future success and transition to independent living.
-The three P’s are essential for pursuing God’s will for their life.
-They will continue to be involved in counseling group meetings.
-They will continue daily reading, reflection, meditation and personal application of the Biblical principles that accompany their twelve step work.
+The Preparation Phase's purpose is to Pray, Plan and Prepare for our residents’ future success and transition to independent living.
+The three P's are essential for pursuing God's will for their life.

 Phase IV – Transition (12 Weeks Minimum)